tiansiyuan/kubeflow-docs/docs/user-guide/kfp-mlflow-katib.rst

 Prerequisites
 -------------

-* Deployed Kubeflow instance including Katib, and access to Kubeflow dashboard.
-For sample Kubeflow deployment on Nimbus (only for VMware internal users) refer to :ref:`install-ubuntu`.
-More details on Kubeflow can be found here `Documentation | Kubeflow <https://www.kubeflow.org/docs/>`__.
 * Deployed MLFlow.
 For deployment of Charmed MLFlow refer to :ref:`user-guide-mlflow`.
 * Familiarity with Python, Docker, Jupyter notebooks.